rohan843/cybersecurity-notes/README.md

 A digital forensic investigation must take place to determine when, how and why the breach occurred.
 This helps security teams to identify areas for improvement and preventative measures that can be taken to mitigate future attacks.

 ### Dom.
 8: Software Development Security

+It is focussed on using secure coding practices.
+Secure coding practices are recommended guidelines that are used to create secure applications and services.